firehawkvfx/firehawk/README.md

     terraform plan -out=plan

 Execute the plan.
-Writing out a plan before execution is best practice
+Writing out a plan before execution and reviewing it is best practice.

     terraform apply plan